tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

 # APSToolsLib

-This is a library of utilities including a service tracker that beats the (beep) out of the default one including exception rather than null response, timeout specification, getting a proxied service implementation that automatically uses the tracker, allocating a service, calling it, and deallocating it again.
+This is a library of utilities including a service tracker that beats the \<BEEEP\> out of the default one, including exception rather than null response on timeout, timeout specification, getting a proxied service implementation that automatically uses the tracker, allocating a service, calling it, and deallocating it again.
 This makes it trivially easy to handle a service being restarted or redeployed.
-It also includes a logger utility that will lookup the standard log service and log to that if found.
+It also includes a logger utility that will lookup the standard log service and log to that if found, otherwise just log to stdout.

 This bundle provides no services.
 It just makes all its packages public.
 Every bundle included in APS makes use of APSToolsLib so it must be deployed for things to work.

 Please note that this bundle has no dependencies!
 That is, it can be used as is without requireing any other APS bundle.
+It however requires APSOSGiTestTools to build, but that is only a test dependency.

 ## APSServiceTracker

 This does the same thing as the standard service tracker included with OSGi, but does it better with more options and flexibility.
 One of the differences between this tracker and the OSGi one is that this throws an _APSNoServiceAvailableException_ if the service is not available.
 Personally I think this is easier to work with than having to check for a null result.
+I also think that trying to keep bundles and services  up are better than pulling them down as soon as one depencency goes away for a short while, for example due to redeploy of newer version.

 There are several variants of constructors, but here is an example of one of the most used ones within the APS services:

     APSServiceTracker<Service> tracker =
         new APSServiceTracker<Service>(context, Service.class, "20 seconds");
     tracker.start();

 Note that the third argument, which is a timeout can also be specified as an int in which case it is always in miliseconds.
 The string variant supports the a second word of "sec\[onds\]" and "min\[utes\]" which indicates the type of the first numeric value. "forever" means just that and requires just one word.
 Any other second words than those will be treated as milliseconds.
 The APSServiceTracker also has a set of constants for the timeout string value:

     public static final String SHORT_TIMEOUT = "3 seconds";